Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 The Arbitration Hearing

-At the hearing in mid-November, presided over by arbitrator Thomas Brice, both parties presented their sides.
+At the hearing in mid-November, presided over by arbitrator the claimant, both parties presented their sides.
 Sarah argued that the furnace was fundamentally defective due to improper installation, citing two independent HVAC experts who confirmed the unit’s malfunction and recommended full replacement.
 WarmHome contended the furnace had been used incorrectly, and that the noises were normal during "break-in" periods.
 They pointed to the partial refund as a gesture of good faith.

 Emotions ran high as Sarah described the biting Ohio autumn nights spent shivering in her own home, her family’s comfort compromised.
-WarmHome’s owner, Mark Jensen, defended his company’s reputation but admitted the installation might have had minor errors, blaming “inexperienced subcontractors.”
+WarmHome’s owner, Mark Jensen, defended his company’s reputation but admitted the installation might have had minor errors, blaming inexperienced subcontractors.”

 Outcome